 Why wasn’t his school able to fan the spark that had always been there so that his love of learning flamed up, burning brighter than ever?

-Frankly, it’s because schools as they’re run right now are failing our smartest kids.
+Frankly, schools as they’re run right now are failing our smartest kids.

 In so many of our schools, the brightest of our children are, at best, having their educational needs pushed aside.
 They’re expected to just “be okay,” and the majority of the resources and attention goes towards those who are struggling to meet minimum requirements.